yuhao/blog/md/cmf.md

 This is a significant result, as we now know that the EEW in the old unit system is mixed by red, blue, and green in a W<sub>r</sub>: W<sub>g</sub>: W<sub>b</sub> ratio.
 We also know that, by definition, the EEW in the new unit system should be mixed with a 1:1:1 ratio.
 Now the problem essentially falls back to the thought experiment we had before!
 Using the same method there, we can translate the chromaticity coefficients of any spectral light from the old unit system (i.e., the NPL standard white as the reference white) to the new unit system (i.e., the EEW as the reference white).

 One last thing, the luminance coefficients in the new unit system also have to change.
 The luminance coefficient represents the relative luminance of one unit of light.
 Since we have changed what one unit means in a new system, the luminance coefficient would certainly have to change.
 How to calculate that?
-One unit of red in the new system is equivalent to Wr units of red in the old system, which has a total luminance of Wr·Lʳ, which becomes the luminance of one unit of red in the new system.
+One unit of red in the new system is equivalent to W<sub>r</sub> units of red in the old system, which has a total luminance of W<sub>r</sub>L<sup>r</sup>, which becomes the luminance of one unit of red in the new system.
 The same process applies to the green and blue primaries as well.
 Normalizing the values to red, the exact values of the new luminance coefficients are the following, which will be used to construct the CMFs:

 ```
 Lʳ = 1.0000,